oleggromov/html-scaffold/README.md

 	index.html
 	package.json

-# TODO grunt.js editing

 Then **install node modules**.
-If you don't have Node.js and Grunt.js installed, see the below section.
+If you don't have Node.js and Grunt.js installed, see the above section.

 	$ npm install